 We could tell we were approaching a very popular vendor from the crowd that had formed around it.
 This is the best way to find good things to eat.
 It might seem like a better idea to avoid the crowd, but you’ll likely be missing out on something special.
 This stand was selling fresh oysters, sea urchin and a few other things right from their stall.

-At the end of our tour, we ventured a little further outside the market to a stand up sushi restaurant to sample the freshest sushi you can get anywhere in the world.
+At the end of the tour, you will be able to try some of the famous fish market sushi.
+There are numerous Tsukiji sushi restaurants nearby to sample the freshest sushi you can get anywhere in the world.
 We passed a few of the incredibly popular sushi stands that are in the outer market, where dozens of people had been standing in line for what was likely hours, and I just felt bad for the gullibility of those people.

-If you think about it for a moment, the exact same fish is being bought and served in every sushi restaurant within walking distance of the market.
-The only possible variable remaining is the skill of the sushi chef, which basically comes down to knife skills.
+The only possible variable is the skill of the sushi chef, which basically comes down to knife skills.
 Is is really possible that the cut of a knife is worth waiting additional hours for?
 I’ll leave that up to you, but for us, it seemed pretty silly to wait in a line when there was amazing sushi waiting for us just a few blocks away.